woodwerk/alfred_merge_images/README.md

-# alfred_merge_images
+# Merge images
-A work flow to merge multiple images into a single PDF
+A file-action triggered work flow to merge multiple images into a single PDF.
+The heavy lifting is handled by a Python script exploiting the img2pdf library.
+Select either multiple indivdual images or a folder containing images and the will all get bundled into a single time-stamped PDF placed on the desktop.
+Note that some PNG images contain an alpha channel that must be removed beforehand.